citelao/sensible/5-https.md

 date: 2018-11-24T12:00:00
 permalink: /https/
 previous:
-    url: /secure/
+    url: /hackers/
-    title: What is secure?
+    title: Will I be hacked?
 next:
     url: /overall/
     title: How to stay safe
+---

+Doot doot doot; how are people getting hacked?

 ---

 In the last section, we explained how protecting your messages every step of the way across the Internet is *vital* to keeping your data safe.